collingeorge/HARDENEDLOGIN/README (5).md

-# Two-Factor Authentication (2FA) Hardening on AWS Ubuntu Systems
+# Two-Factor Authentication (2FA) Hardening on Ubuntu Pro 22.04 LTS system

-## 📌 Overview
+## Overview

 This guide documents a secure, NIST-compliant implementation of two-factor authentication (2FA) for an Ubuntu Pro 22.04 LTS system hosted on AWS.
 It combines biometric protection with time-based one-time passwords (TOTP) stored securely using the Aegis Authenticator app, enforced via PAM and SSH hardening.

 ---

-## 🔐 Two-Factor Authentication Mechanism
+## Two-Factor Authentication Mechanism

 ### Authenticator App